Do Smart Bulbs Work With Dimmer Switches? (Guide To Dimmers)

 One of the many benefits of using smart bulbs is that you can dim them remotely.
-You can set the mood for a cozy, romantic dinner with subdued lighting or enjoy family movie nights at home with low lights without having to leave your seat.
+You can set the mood for a cozy, romantic dinner with subdued lighting or enjoy family movie nights at home with low lights without leaving your seat.

-All you have to do is open the corresponding app on your smartphone to control your smart light’s brightness level.
+All you have to do is open the corresponding app on your smartphone to control the brightness level of your smart light.

-Old incandescent bulbs require a switch for you to turn the lights on or off.
-If you want to dim these lights, you can do it manually with a dimmer switch wired and installed on your wall.
+Old incandescent bulbs require a switch to turn the lights on or off.
+If you want to dim these lights, you can do it manually with a wired dimmer switch installed on your wall.
 But with smart bulbs, it is different.

 Do you need a switch for your smart bulb to work?

-With smart bulbs, switches are generally unnecessary, as long as your light fixture is wired directly to the electrical socket, where it gets power and electricity.
+With smart bulbs, switches are generally unnecessary if your light fixture is wired directly to the electrical socket, where it gets power and electricity.

-If your smart bulb is connected to an old light switch, you will have to leave that switch on at all times, even if your bulb is on standby.
+If your smart bulb is connected to an old light switch, you must always leave that switch on at all times, even if your bulb is on standby.

-This way, you can make sure your bulb would stick to the lighting schedule you have set or would respond to your lighting instructions at any given time.
+This way, you can make sure your bulb sticks to the lighting schedule you have set or would respond to your lighting instructions at any given time.

 Turning on your smart bulb through the dedicated app on your phone will not work if this bulb’s hard switch has been turned off.

-In other words, your smart bulb and non-smart switch are not able to communicate with each other.
+In other words, your smart bulb and non-smart switch cannot communicate.

-Smart bulbs have their own dimming mechanisms that work excellently.
-You can control your smart light’s brightness level smoothly and precisely, without the buzzing or flickering that you would typically experience with your old incandescent lights and their dimmer switches.
+Smart bulbs have dimming mechanisms that work excellently.
+You can control their brightness level smoothly and precisely without the buzzing or flickering you typically experience with your old incandescent lights and their dimmer switches.

-For you to dim or control your smart light’s brightness, all you need is to open the corresponding app on your smartphone.
+To dim or control your smart light’s brightness, you only need to open the corresponding app on your smartphone.

 You can also hook up your smart bulbs remotely to virtual home assistants like Google Home and Alexa over your Wi-Fi network so your lights can receive voice commands.